Railways in South East Queensland: Nambour/Gympie North line

+An additional 17 km of track between Beerburrum and Landsborough will be similarly duplicated and re-aligned.
+This project commenced in 2020.

-Gold Coast line
+Varsity Lakes line

 The line between Ormeau and Coomera stations, 6.7 km in length, was duplicated in October 2006, allowing for additional capacity.
 Similarly, the 16.6 km length between Helensvale and Robina stations was duplicated in July 2008, removing the need for a four-minute layover at Helensvale for Robina services to wait for the Brisbane service due to the single track either side of the station.